 The revised ISO 13485standard places a greater emphasis on employing a risk-based approach throughout the quality management system.
 For example, a risk-based approach is required for many quality management activities.
 These include but are not limited to outsourced processes, purchased materials, software validation, training management, and non-conforming product.

 Transitioning to the updated standards can be a daunting and time-consuming process.
 However, automated quality management systems that are designed specifically for the life sciences and medical device industries have built-in capabilities that can help facilitate the process.
 These capabilities include:

-- Built-in risk scoring algorithms used to assess likelihood and severity of identified problems and proposed activities
+Built-in risk scoring algorithms used to assess the likelihood and severity of identified problems and proposed activities

 The transition to the revised ISO 13485:2016 certification standard will require significant effort for most medical device manufacturers.
 It will require companies to take a risk-based approach to quality and compliance management that combines GMP and ISO 9001 compliance processes.
 It will also require management to develop a flexible system compliant with international regulations such as European regulations when applicable.
 The key to successfully navigating the transition will be to start early and take advantage of an industry-specific quality management system that provides built-in capabilities that ensure enterprise-wide compliance.

 View the AssurX Webinar: 5 Pillars of an Enterprise Quality Management System